7 Best Bad Credit Loans: How to Get Personal Loans With Bad Credit

-- Only take reasonable APRs: Bad credit scores will lead to high interest rates, but the best lenders will still offer competitive rates.
+- Only take reasonable APRs: Bad credit scores will lead to higher interest rates, but the best lenders will still offer competitive rates.

-- Try and get flexible terms: Personal loans for bad credit need fast repayment.
-Don’t get locked into a fixed repayment plan that stretches over a long period.
+- Try and get flexible terms: Personal loans for bad credit should have a relatively fast repayment period.
+Don’t get locked into a fixed repayment plan that stretches over a long timeframe.

-- Only accept clear offerings: Lenders who can’t say what they offer should be avoided.
+- Only accept clear offerings: Lenders who can’t clearly explain what they’re offering should be avoided.

-- Reputation says it all: research the lender through the Better Business Bureau.
+- Reputation says it all: Research lenders through the Better Business Bureau.
 Don’t follow too many personal reviews as some people might be angry for failing to qualify for a loan.
-Research and read the objective reviews about customer service and follow through on promises.
+Research and find objective reviews about the customer service these lenders provide and if they follow through on their promises.

-Best 6 Companies to Get a Personal Loan with Bad Credit Online
+Best 7 Companies to Get a Personal Loan With Bad Credit Online

-These 7 lenders are the best options if you need a loan for bad credit – in addition to no credit.
+These 7 lenders are the best options if you need a loan but have bad credit—in addition to no credit.